mhesse/numerical_modeling/Spring2022.md

 [Back to main course page](https://mhesse.github.io/numerical_modeling/)

 # Spring 2022: Mars groundwater response to impact cratering
-In spring 2021 we will develop a model for the response of Martian groundwater to very large asteroid impacts that instantaneously generate basins kilometers deep and thousands of kilometers wide, see sketch below.
-These events have the potential to alter groundwater levels over very large areas and for long times.
-The basisns likely host long-lived hydrothermals systems that provide a habitable environment as well as large lakes.

-* Review paper on Habitability of Mars [Westall et al. 2013](papers/Westall2013.pdf)
-* Review paper on Impacts and Origin of Life [Osinski et al. 2020](papers/Osinski2020.pdf)
-* TED talk by Nathalie Cabrol on Life on Mars [[Link]](https://www.ted.com/talks/nathalie_cabrol_how_mars_might_hold_the_secret_to_the_origin_of_life?language=en)
+In spring 2022 we will develop a model for two-phase convection in Europa's ice shell.
+Europa is one of the Galilean moons of Jupiter.
+Tidal heating due to Jupiter's gravity leads to melting and the persistence of an internal ocean that might harbor life [Nasa video].
+This year we will explore the effect of tidal heating on Europa's ice shell, where it leads to partial melting and the formation of a dense brine.
+This leads to complex two-phase (Darcy-Stokes) convection where warm buoyant ice rises and dense brine percolates downwards.
+To date these dynamics are largely unexplored but have the potential to dramatically thin the ice shell and hence our ability to probe the internal ocean.